Petite Sirah /

 was the common practice during this time, with many varieties often interplanted.

-As a result, few vineyards identified as petite sirah are "pure".
+As a result, few vineyards identified as petite sirah are "pure" in the sense of a single variety planted.

 Vineyard blocks are often peppered with vines of alicante bouschet,